-- Financial Aid for those who qualify (Cosmetology, Massage and Esthetics only).
-Financial Aid does not cover the application fee (\$50) or the Class Deposit Fee (\$100), which is due at least one month prior to class start date.
+- 1. Financial Aid for those who qualify (Cosmetology, Massage and Esthetics only).
+Financial Aid does not cover the application fee (\$50) or the Class Trial period Fee (\$100), which is due at least one month prior to class start date.
 Financial aid may not cover the total program cost. - 2.
 Cash payment in full.